Entertainment

 She wants more.

-Judith, a freelance writer, wants to a do a story on a New Yorker post 9/11 for the New York Times and felt intrigued about Zeke’s story.
-He eventually obliged to doing the story and began to divulge his life as a well-educated man who feel on hard times.
+Judith, a freelance writer, wants to do a story on a New Yorker post‑9/11 for the New York Times and felt intrigued about Zeke’s story.
+He eventually obliged to doing the story and began to divulge his life as a well‑educated man who fell on hard times.

 She doesn’t think too highly of her Black brothas as her previous experiences have conjured up an unpleasant view about them.

-And well Zeke ,on the other hand, is fueled with frustration; that many might misconstrue as anger, over being a Black man in America.
+And well Zeke, on the other hand, is fueled with frustration — that many might misconstrue as anger — over being a Black man in America.
 He believes a lot of his misfortunes and shortcomings are simply because of the color of his skin.
-He affirms, the struggles and advancement of Black people is still moving slow because we are living in “modern day slavery”.
+He affirms the struggles and advancement of Black people are still moving slow because we are living in “modern day slavery.”

 The blend is interesting and the dinner leads to the clashing of minds and differences.
-Discussions on America’s race relations leads to highly charged emotions ending the dinner abruptly.
+Discussions on America’s race relations lead to highly charged emotions ending the dinner abruptly.

-In the final scene, Zeke goes to visit Zebedee (Charles Weldon) at his home, located at the end of the tunnel beneath Grand Central Station.
+In the final scene, Zeke goes to visit Zebedee (Charles Weldon) at his home.
+It is located at the end of the tunnel beneath Grand Central Station.

 Their interaction is a calming one, two people who meet at the minds so well.
-A stark contrast on the events that happened at Judith’s house.
-It is evident why Zeke comes to Zebedee for solace and ultimately why he’s considered Zeke’s mentor.
+A stark contrast to the events that happened at Judith’s house.
+Zeke turns to Zebedee for solace, and Zebedee emerges as the mentor he trusts most.

 Zeke wanted to be heard, but most importantly, matter.

 He’s just like anyone else navigating this complex world and wanting to find their place.
-And just like many, Zeke doesn’t want the color of his skin to make him pay for anymore prices.
+And just like many, Zeke doesn’t want the color of his skin to make him pay any more prices.

-Many may not understand or agree with Zeke’s sentiments, but one thing for sure, , it will wake you up on the work that needs to continue in America.
+Many may not understand or agree with Zeke’s sentiments.
+But one thing for sure, it will wake you up to the work that needs to continue in America.

 It will make you look at our past and ask yourself how are we living now?

-Visit the Two River Theater website for find out more about performances of Your Blues Ain’t Sweet Like Mine.
+Visit the Two River Theater website to find out more about performances of *Your Blues Ain’t Sweet Like Mine*.

 Real stories.
 Real impact.
 Straight to your inbox.
 Join thousands others.
 Click here to subscribe to our newsletter today!